Delta-R-git/RashBoard-Personal-Shortcut-Dashboard/README.md

 - A toast notification appears
 - Mobile devices vibrate for feedback

-Manual save ensures your layout and shortcuts stay persistent.
+saving ensures your layout and shortcuts stay persistent.

 ---

 ## ✨ Why Use Rashboard?
 Use it as an app, set it as your custom homepage or new tab, or simply run it in your browser to create a beautiful, personalized home screen for your favorite websites.
+Or if you hate multiple apps, shortcuts or links on your desktop or home screen

 Perfect for:
 - Developers
 - Productivity lovers
 - Minimalism fans
-- Anyone who wants a clean, portable startpage across PC & mobile
+- Anyone who wants a clean, portable startpage or a all in one dashboard on PC or mobile
+- Anyone who dont want multiple apps, shortcuts or links on thier desktop or home screen

 ---